odewahn/polyglot/README.md

 * /demo => Single page HTML application

 # Setup
 You will need to have mongodb installed and running.
+Installation info for the major platforms is at https://docs.mongodb.org/manual/installation/

 To insert the information from the quoteid.json file to get your DB started, use the following command:

 `mongoimport --collection quotes --file ../data/quoteid.json --type json --jsonArray`